Uganda bans social media ahead of election | DW | 12.01.2021

 Earlier on Tuesday, Wine said soldiers raided his home and arrested his security guards while he was doing a live radio interview.

-Uganda's military an police force have not yet commented on Wine's claims.
+Uganda's military and police force have not yet commented on Wine's claims.

 rs/rt (AFP, Reuters)